MrPauloJ/MrPauloJ/README.md

 ### Hey!
 Welcome to my GitHub 👋
 I'm Paulo, <br>
 Economics undergrad student at (UFPE).<br>
-Interested in art, economics nad IT.<br>
+Interested in art, economics and IT.<br>
 Curious about everything.<br>
 <br>
 Here is the repository of my projects.<br>